Larimer County assistance programs.

 The goal is to help people impacted by a crisis such as a job loss or reduction in working hours.
 Contact the organization at 424 Pine Street, Suite 102, Fort Collins, CO 80524, or call them at 970.407.7021 for rent or mortgage help.
 Find more financial aid from Neighbor to Neighbor Homelessness Prevention Initiative Larimer County.

 The House of Neighborly Service, which is a Loveland nonprofit agency, offers help with a wide variety of emergency services to individuals and families in need of help.
 One of the resources they offer is assistance with utility bills.
 They usually provided aid to several hundred people every year.
 Through the help of the House of Neighborly Service, those in need of assistance can be provided with up to $100 to pay their utility or heating bills.
 Contact them at 667-4939 to apply or learn more.

 Salvation Army Fort Collins is a basic needs organization.
 Some of the services offered include free food and clothing (no gasoline money).
 Food baskets, vouchers as well as free holiday gift and food program is also administered.
 The agency will also have limited funds for paying rent, utility and heating bills.
 There are also free general basic needs, even including back to school supplies.
 Call (970) 207-4472, or click here for more details on Fort Collins Salvation Army assistance programs.

 Catholic Charities Larimer County assists with utility shut offs and disconnections from Xcel, City of Fort Collins, propane, and REA.
 The support is for residents of Berthoud, Loveland, Fort Collins and north to the Wyoming Colorado border.
 970-494-4388.
 Learn more on utility disconnection laws.

 House of Neighborly Service provides basic necessities and the so called social services of life to residents of Loveland and Berthoud Colorado.
-The non-profit agency offers assistance with food, money for paying utilities, gas vouchers, prescription medication assistance, and motel vouchers online.
-970-667-4939
+The non-profit agency offers assistance with food, money for paying utilities, gas vouchers, and prescription medication assistance.
+Call 970-667-4939